Lotteries and community gambling

 If a lottery or raffle is cancelled

-If the Director-General cancels a lottery or raffle, the organiser must take reasonable steps to issue refunds to ticket buyers within 60 days.
+If the Director-General of Licensing cancels a lottery or raffle, the organiser must take reasonable steps to issue refunds to ticket buyers within 60 days.